 The Hypervolt Plus has three-speed settings, the max setting being 3,200 ppm which is pretty fast but even on this setting, the Hypervolt Plus remains quiet thanks to the brushless motor and the Quiet glide technology.
 To make sure you apply enough pressure on your muscles, there is a LED pressure indicator on the back of the device so you know how firmly the Hypervolt is being pressed against your skin.
 You can probably feel it too but it is surprising to see how much you need to press the massager gun against the body for the sensor to be triggered.

 The five heads included provide slightly more variety than in the case of the Theragun Elite: the flat head covers larger areas easier and the forked head works the muscle around the spine better, but you must get someone else to do that for you as you can’t apply much pressure on your back holding the Hypervolt Plus.
 On the upside, even if the Hypervolt Plus is being used by multiple people, the battery will last long enough so you won’t need the charge the massager too often.

-Addsfit is one of the up and coming percussion massager brands – est. mid-2019 – and its MAX Deep Tissue Massage Gun is a decent percussion massager, despite the fact that it looks pretty much every other massage gun on the market today.
+Addsfit is one of the up-and-coming percussion massager brands – est. mid-2019 – and its MAX Deep Tissue Massage Gun is a decent percussion massager, despite the fact that it looks pretty much like every other massage gun on the market today.
 A closer observation sheds a bit more light on what sets the Addsfit MAX Deep Tissue Massage Gun apart from the competition.

-The massager heads included have a nice feel to them and not just hard plastic which was a pleasant surprise.
-The heads all share one massager base which makes changing them around a bit more fiddly at first but once you read the booklet you realise that as opposed to pulling it off, you must pull the heads down to take them off the base.
+The massager heads included have a nice feel to them and are not just hard plastic– an unexpected but welcome feature at this price point.
+The massage heads all share one attachment base, which makes changing them around a bit more fiddly at first, but once you read the booklet, you realise that as opposed to pulling it off, you must pull the heads down to take them off the base.